FREQUENTLY ASKED QUESTIONS

 Q. Do you give extra credit?

 Yes.
-You can earn extra credit (around 50-80 HW points) by writing up Summary and Opinions of scholastic events such as lectures, plays, poetry readings, or other performances of an educational nature.
+You can earn extra credit (only to HW points) by writing up Summary and Opinions of scholastic events such as lectures, plays, poetry readings, or other performances of an educational nature.
 You probably won't earn the equivalent of a full homework assignment (I usually give 10 Homework points for extra credit), but it's still worth something in terms of your homework grade for this class.
 Your summary and opinion should be interesting.
 You should tell us what you saw or experienced, and provide us with a deep analysis with what you got out of the performance.
 Here's an example of a poor extra-credit assignment: "Yeah, I went to this poetry reading.
 It was lame.
 I drank coffee and fell asleep, then I went home.
 The end."
 You probably won't receive any extra credit for such a Summary and Opinion.

 Q. If I plagiarize, do I flunk?

-A. If you 1) buy a paper, 2) rip off a quote from Wikipedia or the 'Net, 3) have someone write the paper for you, 4) reuse an old paper without altering the content significantly, 5) copy from another student, 6) do not significantly paraphrase the quoted material well in your own words, you have two chances in the course.
+A. If you 1) buy a paper, 2) rip off a quote from Wikipedia or the 'Net, 3) have someone else write the paper for you, 4) reuse an old paper without altering the content significantly, 5) copy from another student, 6) do not significantly paraphrase the quoted material well in your own words, you have two chances in the course.
 During the first occurrence of plagiarism, you receive an "F" for the assignment and you discuss the infraction with me.
 During the second occurrence of plagiarism, you fail the course.

 No big deal.
 It might take you some time to become less shy.
 However, one of the greatest indicators of college success is a willingness on the part of students to actively solicit help when they need it.
 Word of mouth via students is often flawed: "Hey, did you do that reading response?
-I think it's supposed to be 8 pages in length!?"
+Yeah, I think it's supposed to be 8 pages in length!?"
 If you are really frightened of having individual conference hours with me, you can set up a blog account and leave me messages, or email me on a confidential basis.
-The blog is the preferable method, because I don't enjoy having my email inbox filled to an extreme degree.
+The blog/back-channel is the preferable method, because I don't enjoy having my email inbox filled to an extreme degree.

-Q. I need extra help with my paper but I want a tutor to look at it or something like that.
+Q. I need extra help with my paper but I want a writing tutor to look at it or something like that.
 What should I do?

 Also, you can get your paper looked at at the Kahikoluamea Center, the room above Subway.
 There, writing tutors can assist you.